Cloudef/orbment/README.rst

 For weston-terminal and other wayland clients for testing, you might also want to build weston from git.

-You can build bootstrapped version of ``Orbment`` with the following steps.
+You can build bootstrapped version of ``orbment`` with the following steps.

 .. code:: sh